How to Get Rid of Hiccups: Home Remedies That Actually Work

 Use your hands

 Try pressing the palm of your hand with the thumb of your other hand—the harder, the better.
 Alternatively, you can squeeze the ball of your left thumb between the thumb and forefinger of the right.
 The discomfort is a distraction that affects your nervous system and may get rid of hiccups.
-(One of the advantages of this home remedy for hiccups?
-You can do it under the table without anyone staring at you!)

 Hold your breath

 The next time you’ve got hiccups, take a deep breath and hold it.
 When there’s a build-up of carbon dioxide in your lungs, your diaphragm relaxes.